driesvints/vat-calculator/README.md

 ```php
 $grossPrice = VatCalculator::calculate( 24.00, 'DE' );
 ```
 As a third parameter, you can pass in a boolean indicating wether the customer is a company or a private person.
+If the customer is a company, which you should check by <a href="#validate-eu-vat-numbers">validating the VAT number</a>, the net price gets returned.

 ```php